-Duplicate the polygon node, rename it properly, enter the “UV” dialog again and replace the old polygon with another one in the new desired piece.
+Duplicate the polygon node and give it a proper name.
+Then, enter the "UV" dialog again and replace the old polygon with another one in the new desired piece.

-Keep doing this until all pieces have been mapped.
+Keep doing this until you mapped all pieces.

 Rearrange the pieces and build the character.
 This should be pretty quick.
 There is no need to change pivots, so don't bother making sure rotation pivots for each piece are right; you can leave them be for now.

 Ah, the visual order of the pieces is not correct yet, as some are covering wrong pieces.
 Rearrange the order of the nodes to fix this: